hensyou/cf-micro-service-architecture/order-service/labs/README.md

   ports:
     - "6379:6379"
 ```
-  * On mac, open your terminal and run the below command
+  * On Mac, open your terminal and run the below command
-  * On windows, start Docker (Docker Quick Start Terminal), go to the training module path.
+  * On Windows, start Docker (Docker Quick Start Terminal), go to the training module path.
 Run the below command

 ```java
 $ docker-compose -d up